WHO CAN VOTE BY MAIL

 HOW TO REQUEST A VOTE-BY-MAIL BALLOT

-A vote-by-mail ballot may be requested for a specific election or for all elections through the next two regularly scheduled general elections.
+A vote-by-mail ballot may be requested for a specific election or for all elections.
+One request is deemed sufficient to receive a vote-by-mail for all elections through the end of the calendar year of the next regularly scheduled General Election.
 The request can be made in person, by postal mail, by electronic mail or by telephone.
 Only the voter or designated member of his or her immediate family or legal guardian can request a vote-by-mail ballot for the voter.
 Immediate family means the voter's spouse or the parent, child, grandparent or sibling of the voter.

 A request from the voter must include the following information: